Gender inequality in business

 Ok, that might be extreme, but actually that’s also a lot how it feels sometimes.

 But it doesn’t have to be that way.
-To run a business, alongside having kids, without sacrificing yourself.
+You can run a business, alongside having kids if you choose, without sacrificing yourself.

 Running your own business can be that freedom.
 But it requires a rethink of the definition of traditional success, as well as support from others.